Shining light on short-range atomic ordering in semiconductors alloys

-Temperature-dependent \ac{pl} emission from the $\SI{350}{\degreeCelsius}$ and $\SI{450}{\degreeCelsius}$ annealed sample (Supplementary Fig.~S7) show systematic shifts and broadening from $\SI{80}{\kelvin}$ to $\SI{300}{\kelvin}$, consistent with band-to-band recombination and intrinsic thermal effects.
-The pronounced intensity rise upon cooling is a defining characteristic of direct bandgap semiconductors~\cite{pavesi1994}, corroborated by excellent fits to the combined \ac{jdos}/Vi\~{n}a model~\cite{vina1984c} (Supplementary Note 3, Methods, \fref{eq:jdos_lineshape}{}).
-Figure~\ref{fig:Fig3}{b} summarizes the experimental bandgap shift, $\Delta E^{\text{Expt.}}_g = E_g(T) - E_g(T = 25^{\circ}\text{C})$, versus annealing temperature.
-The measured bandgap exhibits a non-linear upward progression that closely mirrors theoretical predictions (\fref{fig:Fig1}{c}), suggesting that enhanced chemical \ac{sro} drives the bandgap blueshift.
-However, identifying the blueshift origin requires a critical evaluation of plausible contributing factors beyond \ac{sro}.
+Temperature-dependent \ac{pl} emission from the annealed samples (Supplementary Information Fig.~7) shows systematic shifts and broadening from $\SI{80}{\kelvin}$ to $\SI{300}{\kelvin}$, consistent with band-to-band recombination and intrinsic thermal effects.
+The pronounced intensity rise upon cooling is a defining characteristic of direct bandgap semiconductors~\cite{pavesi1994}, corroborated by fits to the combined \ac{jdos}/Vi\~{n}a model~\cite{vina1984c} (Supplementary Information section 3, Methods).
+Figure~\ref{fig:Fig3}{b} summarizes the experimental bandgap shift versus annealing temperature.
+The measured bandgap closely mirrors theoretical predictions (\fref{fig:Fig1}{c}), suggesting that enhanced chemical \ac{sro} drives the observed \ac{pl} blueshift.
+However, identifying the blueshift origin requires a critical evaluation of plausible contributing factors other than \ac{sro}.

-\paperSection{Plausible annealing-induced blueshift mechanisms} Four plausible mechanisms for the observed spectral shift during annealing are systematically evaluated: \ce{Sn} composition reduction in the \GeSn{}{} shell, a change in its elastic strain state, crystalline defect formation, and increased \ac{sro}.
+\paperSection{Plausible annealing-induced blueshift mechanisms} Four plausible mechanisms for the observed spectral shift during annealing are evaluated: \ce{Sn} composition reduction in the \GeSn{}{} shell, a change in its elastic strain state, crystalline defect formation, and increased \ac{sro}.